Sleep Safety for Infants

 All new cribs are required to meet strict safety standards.
 If you're shopping for or accepting a secondhand crib, check the following:

-• The crib mattress should be firm and should fit very snugly, with no room for the baby to become trapped between the mattress and the crib.
+The crib mattress should be firm and covered with a fitted sheet.
+It should fit very snugly, with no room for the baby to become trapped between the mattress and the crib.
 Don't cover the mattress with plastic or a quilt, which can suffocate a baby.

 Never put an infant to sleep on a waterbed, pillow, quilt, beanbag chair or sofa.
 All of these surfaces increase the chance that a baby could suffocate or get his head or another part of his body trapped in the furniture.